aniray2908/nlp-llm-journey/05_rewriter_gpt/README.md

 ## Overview

 This phase documents the development of a fine-tuned language model designed to rewrite confusing educational content into clearer, more accessible alternatives.
+The model supports six targeted rewrite modes and includes an audience suitability scoring system that indicates the accessibility level of any rewrite on a 1-10 scale.

-The model serves as the core inference engine for the Teaching Quality Analyzer capstone project and is published independently as a reusable NLP component.
+The model serves as the core inference engine for the Teaching Quality Analyzer capstone project and is published independently as a reusable NLP component on HuggingFace Hub.

-The project covers the complete machine learning pipeline: dataset curation, synthetic data generation, model fine-tuning, evaluation, and deployment to HuggingFace Hub.
+The complete pipeline covers dataset curation, synthetic data generation, model fine-tuning, three-method evaluation, audience scoring, and deployment.

 ---